Akin-Tunde/tiny-uniswap-dex/README.md

 ## Project Structure

-The project is organized into three distinct parts for clarity and scalability:
+The project is organized into three distinct parts for clarity and scalability